 No matter how the accident happened, passenger personal injury cases can be complicated and intimidating to initiate.
 Insurance companies will do whatever they can to avoid paying out any amount of compensation – some even resort to unscrupulous practices to get out of compensating accident victims.
 That’s where our attorneys at Kaufman & McPherson come in.

-We offer a free consultation and legal advice to anyone who thinks they may have a personal injury case.
+We offer free consultation and legal advice to anyone who thinks they may have a personal injury case.
 If, after the consultation, you decide to pursue a lawsuit, we will help you build the strongest possible case and fight tirelessly on your behalf to win you a fair amount of compensation.

 Decades of Experience with WV Auto Accident Law